Moyhe/Ecommerce_Website/README.md

 ## Ecommerce Wesbite

-laravel 10 Ecommerce website  with docker and MySQL. it has filament admin panel
+laravel 10 Ecommerce website  with docker,  MySQL, Tailwindcss and Alpine js. it has filament admin panel

 ## Demo